Update, Brooklyn Bridge ParkPrint

 Hurricane Sandy left the built portion of Brooklyn Bridge Park largely intact (see Works in Progress, Summer 2010 and Spring 2012).
 Winds toppled a few trees, but most survived, and the railings, benches, and posts were unscathed.
 But in exceeding the projected 100-year storm-water surge by nearly two feet, Sandy ruined most of the waterfront park’s electrical systems.
 “Overall, we are pleased with the park’s resilience against a disturbance of this magnitude,” says its lead designer, Michael Van Valkenburgh.

-Allen Freeman is advisory editor of The American Scholar and editor of Works in Progress.
+Allen Freeman is the former advisory editor of the Scholar and editor of Works in Progress.